Massage Therapy as Health Care

 A profession in demand

-Employment of massage therapists is expected to grow 20 percent through 2020 (U.S. Bureau of Labor Statistics).
+Employment of massage therapists is expected to grow 23% through 2022 - faster than the average rate for all occupations (U.S. Bureau of Labor Statistics).
 Massage therapy is widely used and increasingly accepted as a beneficial form of health care.

 Medical providers are increasingly working with massage therapists for the benefit of their patients.
-From 2005 to 2010, the percentage of massage therapists working in a healthcare setting more than doubled, from 10% to 25%.
+From 2005 to 2010, the percentage of massage therapists working in a healthcare setting more than doubled, from 10% to 25% (amta.org).